Critical two-point functions for long-range statistical-mechanical models in high dimensions: Proof of the main result

-The proof of \refeq{conv2} is also quite similar to that of \cite[Proposition 1.7(ii)]{hhs03}, where \cite[(5.8)]{hhs03} is used.
-However, \cite[(5.8)]{hhs03} is valid only for $d>4$, not $d>2$ as claimed in \cite[Proposition 1.7(ii)]{hhs03}.
+The proof of (\ref{eq-conv2}) is also quite similar to that of \cite{hhs03}, Proposition 1.7(ii), where \cite{hhs03}, (5.8), is used.
+However, \cite{hhs03}, (5.8), is valid only for $d>4$, not $d>2$ as claimed in \cite{hhs03}, Proposition 1.7(ii).
 In fact, it is not difficult to avoid this problem, and we include the proof here to clarify this.
-First we note that
+First, we note that

-To prove \refeq{conv2}, it suffices to show that the sum in the right-hand side is the error term in \refeq{conv2}.
+To prove (\ref{eq-conv2}), it suffices to show that the sum in the right-hand side is the error term in (\ref{eq-conv2}).
 For that, we split the sum into the following three sums:

 It is not difficult to estimate the last two sums, as

 and